Course Outline

 - Selecting the optimal split

-- Pruning the decision tree
+- Pruning decision trees

-3. Understanding neural networks
+3. Understanding Neural Networks

-- From biological to artificial neurons
+- From biological neurons to artificial neurons

 - Activation functions